 Sandvine Provides Fourth Quarter Revenue Estimate

-Waterloo, Canada; December 10, 2015 – Sandvine, (TSX:SVC) a leading provider of intelligent network policy control solutions for fixed and mobile operators, today announced that it expects revenue for its fourth quarter to be approximately $35 million, representing record quarterly revenue.
-Order intake was at a record high in the fourth quarter, resulting in a positive book-to-bill ratio.
+Waterloo, Canada; December 9, 2016 – Sandvine, (TSX:SVC) a leading provider of intelligent network policy control solutions for fixed and mobile operators, today announced that it expects revenue for its fourth quarter to be approximately $27 million, which would result in fiscal 2016 revenue of approximately $121 million.
 All estimates are in U.S. dollars under International Financial Reporting Standards (IFRS).

-Sandvine’s network policy control solutions add intelligence to fixed, mobile and converged communications service provider networks to enable services that can increase revenue and reduce network costs.
-Powered by Sandvine’s Policy Engine and SandScript policy language, Sandvine’s networking equipment provides end-to-end policy control functions including traffic classification, and policy decision and enforcement across the data, control and business planes.
-Sandvine’s products provide actionable business insight, the ability to deploy new subscriber services and tools to optimize traffic while enhancing subscriber Internet quality of experience.
+Sandvine’s network policy control solutions add intelligence to fixed, mobile and converged communications service provider networks, to increase revenue, reduce network costs and improve subscriber quality of experience.
+Our networking solutions perform end-to-end policy control functions, including traffic classification, policy decision and enforcement.
+Deployed as virtualized network functions or on Sandvine’s purpose built hardware, the products provide actionable business insight, and the ability to deploy new consumer and business subscriber services, optimize and secure network traffic, and engage with subscribers.

-Sandvine’s network policy control solutions are deployed in more than 250 networks in over 90 countries, serving hundreds of millions of data subscribers worldwide, www.sandvine.com.
+Sandvine’s network policy control solutions are deployed in more than 300 networks in over 100 countries, serving hundreds of millions of data subscribers worldwide. www.sandvine.com.

 +1 519 880 2400 ext.
 3503